apify/actor-whitepaper/README.md

 files in the Actor's top-level directory instead.
 This behavior might be deprecated in the future.

 ## Development

-TODO (@jancurn): Write a high-level overview how to build new Actors.
-Provide links how to build directly on Apify+screenshots.
+Actors can be developed locally, using a git integration, or in a web IDE.
+The SDK is currently available for Node.js, Python, and CLI.

 ### Local development

-**Status: Not implemented yet.**

-TODO: Explain basic workflow with "apify" - create, run, push etc. Move the full local support for Actors to ideas (see https://github.com/apify/actor-specs/pull/7/files#r794681016 )
+TODO: Explain basic workflow with `apify` - create, run, push etc. Move the full local support for Actors to ideas (see https://github.com/apify/actor-specs/pull/7/files#r794681016 )

-Actors can be developed and run locally.
-To support running other Actors, we need to define mapping of `username/actor` to local or remote git/https directories with `.actor` sub-directory, which is then used to launch Actors specified e.g. by `Apify.call('bob/some-actor')'`.
-TODO: Maybe using environment variable with the mapping?

 `apify run` - starts the Actor using Dockerfile referenced from `.actor/actor.json` or Dockerfile in the Actor top-level directory